Sue (dinosaur): Bone damage

-Close examination of the bones revealed that Sue was 28 years old at the time of death—the oldest T. rex known until Trix was found in 2013.
-A Nova episode said that the death occurred in a seasonal stream bed, which washed away some small bones.
-During life, this carnivore received several injuries and suffered from numerous pathologies.
-An injury to the right shoulder region of Sue resulted in a damaged shoulder blade, a torn tendon in the right arm most likely due to a struggle with prey, and three broken ribs.
+Close examination of the bones revealed that Sue was 27-33 years old at the time of death (with 33 years old being the best-supported estimate in this range), making it the oldest known T. rex specimen currently published.
+This was originally estimated as 28 years old, with a later analysis updating the age estimate.

+During its life, Sue suffered from several injuries, including a damaged right shoulder blade, a torn tendon in the right arm most likely due to a struggle with prey, and three broken ribs.
 This damage subsequently healed (though one rib healed into two separate pieces), indicating Sue survived the incident.

-The left fibula is twice the diameter of the right one, likely the result of infection.
-Original reports of this broken bone were contradicted by the CT scans which showed no fracture.
-The injuries to both the left fibula and the fused c26 and c27 caudal vertebrae show signs consistent with the bone infection osteomyelitis.
+Sue also suffered numerous other health afflictions.
+The fossil's left fibula is twice the diameter of the right one, likely the result of an infection.
+Originally the deformity was believed to be from a healed fracture, before later CT scans showed none.
+Both the misshapen left fibula and the fused c26 and c27 caudal vertebrae show signs consistent with the bone infection osteomyelitis.
+Several of Sue's tail vertebrae are fused in a pattern typical of arthritis due to injury.
+The animal is also believed to have suffered from gout.

-Multiple holes in the front of the skull were originally thought to be either from a bacterial infection or bite marks by some other tyrannosaur.
-A subsequent study found these to be areas of parasitic infection instead, possibly from an infestation of an ancestral form of Trichomonas gallinae, a protozoan parasite that infests birds and ultimately leads to death by starvation due to internal swelling of the neck.
-Damage to the back end of the skull was interpreted early on as a fatal bite wound.
-Subsequent study by Field Museum paleontologists found no bite marks.
+Several holes in the front of Sue's skull were originally thought to be either from an infection or bite marks by another tyrannosaur.
+A 2009 study found these holes to be areas of parasitic infection, possibly from an infestation of an ancestral form of Trichomonas gallinae, a protozoan parasite that infests birds and ultimately leads to death by starvation due to internal swelling of the neck.
+Damage to the back end of the skull was interpreted early on as a fatal bite wound, but subsequent study by Field Museum paleontologists found no bite marks.
 The distortion and breakage seen in some of the bones in the back of the skull was likely caused by post-mortem trampling.

-Some of the tail vertebrae are fused in a pattern typical of arthritis due to injury.
-The animal is also believed to have suffered from gout.
-Scholars debate exactly how the animal died; the cause of death is ultimately unknown.
+Sue's cause of death is ultimately unknown.
+The dinosaur died in a seasonal stream bed, which washed away some small bones as it rapidly covered the remains with sediment, ultimately leading to fossilization.